Ah, the outhouse.

-Installing any of these off-grid toilets are generally legal in New York.
+Installing any of these off-grid toilets is generally legal in New York.

 However, there are regulations about how the toilets can be used and whether you can disconnect from municipal sewage.

-Be sure to read up on these regulations before installing one at your property.
+Be sure to read up on these regulations before installing one on your property.